 - Select a name for the company and confirm with the Rhode Island Secretary of State’s Office ( ri secretary of state corporations) that the proposed name is not being used by or similar to another Rhode Island limited liability company.

 - Draft and file with the Rhode Island Secretary of State the Articles of Organization of the limited liability company.
-The current filing fee is $150.00 payable to the Rhode Island Secretary of State.
+The current filing fee to be paid at the ri secretary of state is $150.00 payable to the Rhode Island Secretary of State.

 - Prepare an Operating Agreement which will establish the rules for management of the limited liability company.
 The Operating Agreement may provide for a manager who typically is one of the members and is empowered to operate the company.
 Many limited liability companies, especially if they are owned by a single member or a husband and wife, are member managed, meaning that there would be no named manager, but that in fact the company would be operated by its members.
 The Operating Agreement would also contain provisions as to who is authorized to borrow money for the company, sign deeds or bills of sale, and do other actions which are not part of the day-to-day operation of the company.
 Typically, these types of actions require the consent of all the members.